 Email marketing is the best method of direct response marketing there is.
 That’s because users have raised their hands and actively opted into hearing from you, so they’re more willing to open them to learn about the latest products, sales and personalized offers based on their previous purchase history.

 Email is Ubiquitous

 While not every global consumer has a social media account, it’s a safe bet they have an email address.
 Whether you’re enticing new customers or trying to reengage with your existing base, email is still highly valued across internet users.
 Even in emerging countries where reliable internet infrastructure is not widespread, email is the de facto communication tool.
-In 2019, the number of global email users was 3.9 billion, and by 2024 is expected to reach 4.3 billion.
+In 2023, the number of global email users was 4.2 billion, up from 3.9 billion in 2019, and expected to exceed 4.7 billion by 2026.

 Personalization is Easy with Email